Chitragupta temple, Kanchipuram: Architecture and history

 The temple has a three-tiered rajagopuram, the gateway tower.
 The central shrine has the image of Chitragupta in seated posture.
 He is sported with a ezhuthaani (pen) in his right hand and scripts in his left hand.

-Archaeologist have confirmed based on the inscriptions that the temple was built during the 9th century by the Medieval Cholas.
+Archaeologist have confirmed based on the inscriptions that the temple was built during the 9th century CE by the Medieval Cholas.
 The temple has various maintenance activities during the subsequent period.
 During the repair works carried out during 1911, two historical metal idols of Chitragupta and his consort Karnikambal were found.
 These images are housed in the central sanctum.
 During modern times, a consecration was performed during 1918 and 1994.
 The temple has been administered by a group of hereditary trustees.

 Religious importance

 Chitragupta, as per Hinduism is the accountant of Yama, the death god, who keeps track of good and bad deeds of human beings to decide their residence in heaven or hell.
 The temple is just one of its kind that has a separate temple for Chitragupta.
 Every new moon, there are special worship practices followed in the temple.
 The major festival celebrated in the temple in Chitra Pournami during April.
 Chitragupta is considered the Adidevata for Ketu, the ninth planet of Hindu astrology.
-He is the central deity of the Kayastha Community, who are known as the descendant of Shri Chitragupt, but is also worshipped by both Shaivites and Vaishnavites.
+He is the patron and central deity of the Kayastha community, who are known as the descendant of Shri Chitragupt, but is also worshipped by both Shaivites and Vaishnavites.
 Women devotees observe fast or consume food without salt during the day to seek blessings of Chitragupta.
 During old times, traditional village accountants worship god seeking divine blessings for their profession.